si335/si335.github.io/content/pages/other/computing.md

 # Setup

 * My Linux distribution is *Debian*.
 More control over your computer comes with a time cost, and one needs to strike a balance according to their needs.
 Debian sits in the middle of the spectrum between Windows and Arch Linux.
-I chose it because it's stable, meaning there aren't any annoying and potentially dangerious updates.
+I chose it because it's stable, meaning I get less crashes at the cost of slightly older software.
 Also, it was an easy transition from Ubuntu.

 * I prefer *KDE* as a desktop environment.
 It's much more customisable than GNOME.